-The fund financial statements provide information about the District's funds, including its fiduciary funds.
-Separate statements for each fund category - governmental and fiduciary-- are presented.
+The fund financial statements provide information about the District's funds.
 The emphasis of fund financial statements is on major governmental funds.
 All remaining governmental funds are aggregated and reported as nonmajor funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.

-The District reports the following major governmental funds:
+The District reports the following Major Governmental Funds: